GeekyCoder7/E-Com/README.md

 ============================================
 - When the payment is made, the product will automatically be unlisted and the owner will be notified.
+[NO LONGER APPLICABLE]

 - The user will be notified for acceptance or rejection.
+[NO LONGER APPLICABLE]
 ============================================
 Optional features (bonus):